-How long does it take to close a missing tooth gap with braces?
+How long do braces take to close a missing tooth gap?

-It might take six to eight months for traditional braces to fix the gaps from missing teeth with traditional braces.
-The duration depends on several factors such as the condition and position of your teeth, bite, size of gaps, muscle function of your face, and bones that support your teeth.
+It might take six to eight months for traditional braces to fix the gaps from missing teeth.
+But not every case is the same.
+The duration depends on several factors such as the condition and position of your teeth, size of gaps, muscle function of your face, and tooth-supporting bones.

 If the problem is not complicated such as small gaps, it may take less time.
 In more severe cases, the duration may be longer.

 Suppose, you have only 2 mm gaps to close and another person has 4 mm gaps.
 Obviously, you will get faster results with braces than him.

 However, it may take 1 or 2 years to complete the full treatment plan even after the closing of gaps.